IngeborgArdoe/training/foundation_english/exercise-05.md

 ![oppg5fig3.JPG](media/oppg5fig3.JPG)

 ####2.
 Add "Change Resposible for Company" to the Quick Access Toolbar

 1. Select Quick Access Toolbar in the dropdown menu on the right-hand side and add the command.

 ####3.
 Add Ribbon-command for creating new Contact (Contacts-table)

 1. Open the Contacts-table.
 2. Verify that the Event for making a new contact is named "New Contact".
 Set Tip = "Contact", and find a suitable symbol (# 1081).
 3. Place the event under Main Tabs – Home -> New.

 ####4.
+OPTIONAL: Contact Log in Ribbon

-OPTIONAL: Expand Ribbon in form Contact with a Context Tab Group for Contact Log.
+Add a Context Tab Group for Contact Log in the Contact-form Ribbon.

 <table>